srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_cots/source/index.rst

 Introduction
 ************

-This application note aims to demonstrate how to set up your own 5G NSA network using srsENB, srsEPC and a 5G capable COTS UE.
-There are two options for network set-up when connecting a COTS UE: The network can be left as is, and the UE can communicate locally within the network, or the EPC can be connected to the internet through the P-GW, allowing the UE to access the internet for web-browsing, email etc.
+This application note shows how to create your own 5G NSA network using srsENB, srsEPC and a 5G capable COTS UE.
+There are two options for network setup when connecting a COTS UE: The network can be left as is, and the UE can communicate locally within the network, or the EPC can be connected to the internet through the P-GW, allowing the UE to access the internet for web-browsing, email etc.

 Network & Hardware Overview
 ***************************